Cycling in Greater Manchester: Bicycle hire

-A 2013 study by TfGM into the possibility of a bike hire scheme had suggested that an initial scheme should focus on a concentrated portion at the centre of the conurbation, including Manchester city centre, Salford Quays, Oxford Road and Hulme.
+A 2013 study by TfGM into the possibility of a bike-hire scheme suggested that an initial scheme should focus on a concentrated area at the centre of the conurbation, including Manchester city centre, Salford Quays, Oxford Road, and Hulme.

-The new bike hire scheme known as Beryl, started in November 2021 as a public trial with 250 cycles on Oxford Road.
-By the summer of 2022 they plan to have 1,500 bikes across Manchester, Trafford & Salford.
-The scheme will have 200 stations with around 198,000 residents with in a 5-minute walk, with stations roughly 300–500 meters apart.
-The stations contain stands to place the bikes on but are not secure docking stations.
-It works on a PAYR (Pay as you ride) basis and the back wheel is locked when stationary.
-When it launches me Mechanical hire cycles will cost 50p to unlock and 5p per minute, The E-bike will cost £1 to unlock and 10p per minute to ride.
+The new bike-hire scheme, known as Beryl, began in November 2021 as a public trial with 250 cycles on Oxford Road.
+By the summer of 2022, the scheme planned to have 1,500 bikes across Manchester, Trafford and Salford.
+It will have 200 stations, with around 198,000 residents within a 5-minute walk, and stations spaced roughly 300–500 metres apart.
+The stations contain stands for placing the bikes but are not secure docking points.
+It scheme operates on a pay-as-you-ride basis, with the back wheel locked when stationary.
+At launch, mechanical hire cycles cost 50p to unlock and 5p per minute, while e-bikes cost £1 to unlock and 10p per minute to ride.